alexholcombe/Humby3streams/README.md

 ** NOTES **

+### Randomisation of query order and which streams each cue

+- For two targets, whichStreamEachCue = [2,0] but whichStreamEachResp[1]==1 when should be 0 presumably

-- whichStreamEachResp, whichStreamEachCue, whichRespEachCue Now I'm randomising the query order by , at trialHandler, randoming whichStreamEachCue, which simultaneously decides which streams are cued
+- Now I'm randomising the query order by, at trialHandler, randoming whichStreamEachCue, which simultaneously decides which streams are cued.
+So, whichStreamEachResp should just inherit whichStreamEachCue I guess

+- whichStreamEachResp, whichStreamEachCue, whichRespEachCue

 -columns out of whack, check out whether correct0 is meant to be letter or number